raj7A/product-prompt/README.md

 # GenAI prompting application

-A RAG based GenAI prompting application that showcases the [pattern](https://martinfowler.com/articles/gen-ai-patterns).
+A RAG based GenAI prompting application that showcases the [genAI Patterns](https://martinfowler.com/articles/gen-ai-patterns).
 This setup runs completely on local developer machine, and to be used for poc/learning purpose.

 ## Overview